Intelligent Agri-tronics Devices

 This site is intended to be the portal for the Sensor Laboratory of Edisto Research and Education Center (EREC) of Clemson University located in Blackville, South Carolina.
-The laboratory is equipped with advance machines in developing different electronic designs for EREC Research Scientist and South Carolina growers.
-The laboratory is currently supervised by Dr. Joe Mari Maja and his main responsibility is to develop new technologies that address current problems or future potential problems in SC Agriculture.Among other things, the site will also features different technologies developed by members of the lab including graduate students working in the lab for their thesis.
+The laboratory is equipped with advanced machines in developing different electronic designs for EREC Research Scientist and South Carolina growers. feature and his main responsibility is to develop new technologies that address current problems or future potential problems in SC Agriculture.Among other things, the site will also features different technologies developed by members of the lab including graduate students working in the lab for their thesis.

 - Graduate Students [send your resume to jmaja at clemson dot edu]